Multipolar exchange interaction and complex order in insulating lanthanides: Magnetic phase

-On the basis of thus obtained mean-field solution at $T = 0$ K, spin wave has been calculated.
-The all spin-wave levels are shown in Fig. \ref{Fig:SW} (a), and the plot focusing on the low-energy levels is presented in the main text.
+The magnon band shows the stability of the ferromagnetic phase.
+All the magnon band levels are shown in Fig. \ref{Fig:SW} (b), and the plot focusing on the low-energy levels is presented in the main text.
 The path through the high symmetry points is shown in Fig. \ref{Fig:SW} (a): The high-symmetric points in the figure are listed as follows:

 where $a$ is the lattice constant of NdN.